elmerdotdev/ciccc-web-1-sass-exercise/README.md

 # Web Dev 1 - SCSS Exercise

-Welcome to the SCSS exercise!
-In this task, you'll be creating a simple webpage and styling it using SCSS.
-The goal is to practice and understand the basics of SCSS including nesting, variables, mixins, and partials.
+**Goal:** To practice and understand the basics of SCSS including nesting, variables, mixins, and partials.

 ## Instructions